adomokos/light-service/README.md

 ## Expects and Promises
 The `expects` and `promises` macros are rules for the inputs/outputs of an action.
 `expects` describes what keys it needs to execute, and `promises` makes sure the keys are in the context after the action is reduced.
-If either of them are violated, a custom exception is thrown.
+If either of them are violated, a `LightService::ExpectedKeysNotInContextError` or `LightService::PromisedKeysNotInContextError` exception respectively will be thrown.

 This is how it's used:
 ```ruby